AlfonsoGhislieri/useful-bot/README.md

 - Manually assigning and unassigning roles, checking for user permissions and validity of roles.
 - Rolls dice, defaults to rolling 1d6 but also accepts multiple dice and different sided dice as optional parameters.
 - Flip a coin.
-- Responds to user greetings in chat.
+- Responds to user greetings in chat (hey, hello, hi)